isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 Isomer's components follow standards set by SGDS, which ensures that your website follows good user interface and experience practices.

-_Note that the current components may not be up to date with the latest version of SGDS.
-The team is looking to realign in the future._

 ### 3. Easy-to-use CMS to manage your content

 IsomerCMS (Content Management System) allows public officers to add, edit and publish content themselves without having to go through a third party.